 Curriculum development subject focus is on Physical science for grades 10 – 12 and Economics grade 10 – 12, Mathematics, Literacy and Numeracy.
 Group training, as well as classroom-based support, is provided to all educators.
 Subject mentors provide additional support by co-teaching subjects that are challenging to educators.

-The social development element of the programme currently offers vision testing and the provision of spectacles as required.
-Service provider, Premier Optical, have developed sustainable solutions to optimise resources.
-They have trained educators and DBE district officials in the fundamentals and techniques of vision screening.
-They also work with Health and Welfare SETA to offer temporary employment to trained community health workers from their database.
+The social development element of the programme currently offers vision screening and testing; and the provision of spectacles where prescribed.
+Premier Optical, a service provider, has developed sustainable solutions to optimise resources by training Community Health Care Workers, educators and the Free State Department of Education district officials in the fundamentals and techniques of vision screening.
+Premier Optical also worked with the Health and Welfare SETA to offer temporary employment to trained Community Health Workers from their database.

 Basic Infrastructure: This refers to the building or renovation of facilities such as ablution blocks, classrooms and perimeter fencing.
 With the primary objective of creating spaces that are conducive to learning and teaching, all schools receive basic infrastructure where it is required; and where it is not already being provided by government.